bigscience-workshop/bigscience/train/tr8-104B-wide/chronicles.md

 Notes on the training progress with a particular focus on any encountered problems and their diagnosis and solutions/prevention.

+The timeline is from the top-down, more recent events are documented last.

 To follow the training progress charts, see:  [tensorboard](https://huggingface.co/bigscience/tr8-104B-logs/tensorboard)

 To follow the raw training logs see: [logs](https://huggingface.co/bigscience/tr8-104B-logs/tree/main/logs)

+The currently used SLURM script is at [tr8-104B.slurm](tr8-104B.slurm).

 ## Experiment 1